jessegmeyerlab/2022-multi-omics-review/manuscript.md

 ---
-title: 'Mass Spectrometry-based Multi-Omics: Combinations of Proteomics, Metabolomics, and/or Lipidomics'
+title: 'Mass Spectrometry-based Multi-Omics: Combined Studies of Proteomics, Metabolomics, and/or Lipidomics'
 keywords:
 - proteomics
 - metabolomics